DEVITY-IOT/devity-iot.github.io/website/docs/Tutorial/configuration.md

 Visit the **[configuration page](https://staging.ava.devity.eu)**.

-From here we need to include screenshots with guidence throught the process.
-This is currently under construction until 0.4.0 is rolled out.
+**From here we need to include screenshots with guidence throught the process.
+This is currently under construction until 0.4.0 is rolled out.**

-Proceed to Execution to finish the onboarding process.
+Now proceed to the Execution to finish the onboarding process.